CJBR-DT: CBVT semi-satellites

 On December 5, 1990, the CBC enacted substantial budget cuts across the organization.
 As part of the cutbacks, the CBC ended the local operations of CJBR-TV, CBGAT, and CBST.
 All three stations became full-time satellites of CBVT in Quebec City.

 However, local news would return in a different form five years later.
 Starting in September 1995, a new regional newscast, entitled Québec Ce Soir Est, was launched, which is now entitled Le Téléjournal/Est du Québec.
 This newscast was, however, produced in Quebec City at the studios of CBVT.

 Return as separate stations

 In 2009, Radio-Canada applied to the CRTC for permission to convert CJBR back into a full-fledged station, with CBGAT and CBST as its satellites.
 CJBR would once again provide distinct local news programming from CBVT.
 The application was approved by the CRTC on March 19, 2010.

-On September 1, 2011, CJBR switched to digital broadcasting, broadcasting on digital channel 45 with a PSIP of 2.1.
+On September 1, 2011, CJBR switched to digital broadcasting, broadcasting on digital channel 45 with a virtual channel of 2.1.
 However, Radio-Canada was not obligated to convert or close down this station, as Rimouski was not a mandatory market for digital conversion.